pietrostolf/pietrostolf/README.md

 - :earth_americas: Brazilian by birth, Canadian by choice

-- :round_pushpin: Based in Toronto, On
+- :round_pushpin: Based in Toronto, ON

 - :mag_right: Feel free to explore my repos!